PoC-dev/cisco-erfassung/as400/README.md

-This directory contains text-based full-screen applications derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates), and the accompanying table definitions supporting the script in the `../linux` subdirectory.
+This directory contains text-based full-screen applications derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates), and the accompanying table definitions supporting the acquire-script in the `../linux` subdirectory.

 ## License.
 This document is part of the Cisco device management solution, to be found on [GitHub](https://github.com/PoC-dev/cisco-erfassung).
 Its content is subject to the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, also known as *Attribution-ShareAlike 4.0 International*.
 The project itself is subject to the GNU Public License version 2.